 Detailed knowledge of: facilities management including maintenance and security.
-Working knowledge of: long-range plan development, goal setting, and outcome assessment; collections management theory and practices including the administration, handling, conservation/preservation, recording, interpretation, and research of museum collections; planning, coordination, design and fabrication of museum exhibits for temporary and permanent exhibition and alternative spaces; theory, strategies, practices and evaluation of interpretative programs and activities in a museum environment with emphasis on interpretation of collections though a variety of media including exhibits, public programs and publications; professional ethics and standards of museum management and related subject areas; elements of supervision including staff selection, training, and performance evaluation; volunteer recruitment, training, evaluation, and general management; math calculations and statistical reporting; reasoning and critical thinking; fundamentals of museum studies,

-MUSEUM DIRECTOR III

-MUSEUM DIRECTOR II

-MUSEUM DIRECTOR I, OPTIONS

-Page 5 of 5

-41 A 7.801

-39 A 7.809

-7.810

-MINIMUM QUALIFICATIONS (cont'd)

-MUSEUM DIRECTOR I (cont'd)

-ENTRY LEVEL KNOWLEDGE, SKILLS AND ABILITIES (required at time of application): (cont'd) BOTH OPTIONS: (cont'd)

-history, public history and historic preservation; historic or scientific research methods; Western prehistory or history and cultural landscapes.
-General knowledge of: governance of museums including legal and organizational structure, trustees and boards of directors; administrative and management practices including planning and goal management, finance, development, and computer applications; administration and interpretation of historical properties including historic/prehistoric site surveys, historic preservation research and restoration, conservation techniques, and the establishment and attainment of interpretive objectives; professionally accepted museum standards of care and practices for the interpretation and management of collections held in the public trust; marketing, publicity, merchandising, public relations and audience development approaches; museum fundraising methods and strategies.
-Ability to: administer and manage collections and exhibitions at museums and related institutions; negotiate, network, and team-build; write grant requests and reporting documentation; analyze and solve problems; communicate with others, both orally and in writing; coordinate a variety of fiscal and human resources to implement a program; develop and implement policies, procedures, plans, goals and objectives; develop, summarize, and analyze statistical data; monitor budgets including prioritizing spending and recommending cost reductions; provide leadership and build cooperative relationships with a variety of publics and diverse audiences in the community.
+Working knowledge of: long-range plan development, goal setting, and outcome assessment; collections management theory and practices including the administration, handling, conservation/preservation, recording, interpretation, and research of museum collections; planning, coordination, design and fabrication of museum exhibits for temporary and permanent exhibition and alternative spaces; theory, strategies, practices and evaluation of interpretative programs and activities in a museum environment with emphasis on interpretation of collections through a variety of media including exhibits, public programs and publications; professional ethics and standards of museum management and related subject areas; elements of supervision including staff selection, training, and performance evaluation; volunteer recruitment, training, evaluation, and general management; math calculations and statistical reporting; reasoning and critical thinking; fundamentals of museum studies, history, public history and historic preservation; historic or scientific research methods; Western prehistory or history and cultural landscapes.
+General knowledge of: governance of museums including legal and organizational structure, trustees and boards of directors; administrative and management practices including planning and goal management, finance, development, and computer applications; administration and interpretation of historical properties including historic/prehistoric site surveys, historic preservation research and restoration, conservation techniques, and the establishment and attainment of interpretive objectives; professionally accepted museum standards of care and practices for the interpretation and management of collections held in the public trust; marketing, publicity, merchandising, public relations and audience development approaches; museum fundraising methods and strategies. administer and manage collections and exhibitions at museums and related institutions; negotiate, network, and team-build; write grant requests and reporting documentation; analyze and solve problems; communicate with others, both orally and in writing; coordinate a variety of fiscal and human resources to implement a program; develop and implement policies, procedures, plans, goals and objectives; develop, summarize, and analyze statistical data; monitor budgets including prioritizing spending and recommending cost reductions; provide leadership and build cooperative relationships with a variety of publics and diverse audiences in the community.

 FULL PERFORMANCE KNOWLEDGE, SKILLS AND ABILITIES (typically acquired on the job): BOTH OPTIONS:

 (These are identical to the Entry Level Knowledge, Skills and Abilities required for Museum Director II.)

 This class specification is used for classification, recruitment and examination purposes.
 It is not to be considered a substitute for work performance standards for positions assigned to this class.

 7.801 7.809 7.810

-ESTABLISHED: REVISED: 12/24/97UC 7/5/02UC 7/5/02UC 7/5/02UC
+ESTABLISHED: 12/24/97UC 7/5/02UC 7/5/02UC

+REVISED: 7/5/02UC

+REVISED: 9/17/02UC 9/17/02UC 9/17/02UC

-REVISED: REVISED: 9/17/02UC 9/4/15UC 9/17/02UC 9/4/15UC 9/17/02UC 9/4/15UC
+REVISED: 9/4/15UC 9/4/15UC 9/4/15UC

+REVISED: 10/1/16)R

-REVISED: 10/10/16UC 10/10/16UC 10/1/16R 10/10/16UC
+10/10/16UC 10/10/16UC 10/10/16UC